How a secretive Hamas commander masterminded the attack on Israel

 More than two years on, Saturday's assault, the worst breach in Israeli defences since the 1973 Arab-Israeli conflict, pushed Israel to declare war and launch retaliatory strikes on Gaza that had killed more than 800 people by Tuesday.

-A survivor of seven Israeli assassination attempts, the most recent in 2021, Deif rarely speaks and never appears in public so when Hamas's TV channel announced he was about to speak on Saturday, Palestinians knew something significant was afoot.
+A survivor of seven Israeli assassination attempts, the most recent in 2021, Mr Deif rarely speaks and never appears in public.
+So when Hamas's TV channel announced he was about to speak on Saturday, Palestinians knew something significant was afoot.

-The whereabouts of Deif is unknown, though he is most likely in Gaza in the maze of tunnels under the enclave.
-An Israeli security source said Deif was directly involved in the planning and operational aspects of the attack.
+The whereabouts of Mr Deif are unknown, though he is most likely in Gaza in the maze of tunnels under the enclave.
+An Israeli security source said Mr Deif was directly involved in the planning and operational aspects of the attack.

 TWO BRAINS, ONE MASTERMIND